 Much like the rest of Deadly Premonition’s dialogue, this admission is as confusing as it is nonsensical, and what follows – a scene that depicts Francis York Morgan tasting the sandwich for himself – is hilariously awkward.

 Although fans of the series had varying opinions on this reboot of the beloved Castlevania series, there were very few who denied just how mind-blowing the ending was.
-Although Lords of Shadow has yet to receive a sequel, meaning that we can’t make a judgement call on whether or not the series’ transition into the 21st century will be a good thing, witnessing Gabriel/Dracula being thrown through a stained glass window by Zobek and landing in the middle of a bustling modern day city ranks as one of the very best cliffhanger endings in gaming history, and while its sequel unfortunately failed to live up to what was set up here, when admired on its own merits it was truly
+Witnessing Gabriel/Dracula being thrown through a stained glass window by Zobek and landing in the middle of a bustling modern day, 21st century city ranks as one of the very best cliffhanger endings in gaming history, and while its sequel unfortunately failed to live up to what was set up here, when admired on its own merits it was truly

 This list doesn’t just contain good memories, y’know…